You’re probably here because you want to learn how to make bean bags for cornhole. Well, you’re in the right place.

 - Prewashing is optional.
 Because my finished bean bags never get washed and dried in water and heat, I don’t prewash the fabric.

 - If the fabric is wrinkly, press to remove the big wrinkles.

 - Decide what size bean bags to make.
 You’ll need 2 squares for each bean bag.

 - cut 5″ squares for smaller bean bags (finished bean bag will be 4 x 4 inches)

-Read all of the steps before you begin so you know what you’ll be doing.
+Read all of the steps before you begin.

-Check out Zig-Zag Troubleshooting if your zig-zag stitch doesn’t look quite right.
+If your zig-zag stitch doesn’t look quite right, check out Zig-Zag Troubleshooting.

 If you’re sewing multiple bean bags, complete each step on all of them before moving on to the next step.